How to set the default output format in AWS CLI

 yaml Readable structured output for interactive review

-yaml-stream Incremental YAML documents for larger responses
+yaml-stream Streamed YAML for large responses

 text Flat tab-delimited output after the command already returns the exact fields needed